speedith/speedith/README.md

 These requirements have to be checked only once.
 After you make sure you have these, you can build Speedith at any time.

+*   Java 7: Currently, the project does not build against Java 8.

+*   _External dependencies_: run the script `ExternalDependencies/install-external-dependencies`:

+        cd ExternalDependencies
+        install-external-dependencies

 *   __iCircles sources__: You can get the sources of iCircles from [GitHub](https://github.com/urbas/iCircles).